RudenkoElena88/Artificial-Vs-Human-Intelligence_Pun-Based-Jokes-Translation/README.md

-This repository contains data and aggregated results presented in the manuscript "Artificial Vs Human Intelligence: A Case Study Of Pun-Based Jokes’ Translation" (Elena S. Rudenko and Marina Yu.
+This repository contains data and aggregated results presented in the manuscript "Artificial Vs Human Intelligence: A Case Study Of Translating Jokes Based on Wordplay" (Elena S. Rudenko and Marina Yu.
 Semenova) submitted for review in 'Research Result.
 Theoretical and Applied Linguistics'

 Folder “Tables” contains tables illustrating linguistic features of the pun-based jokes under analysis.